 – When you look back and go, “How stupid I was back then!” you know that you are learning and growing every day.

 If you haven’t succeeded in achieving it, do not presume to tell others how it should be done.

-– You will be happiest when you do something that comes to you naturally and helps you advance, not something which doesn’t fit with your personality.
+– You will be happiest when you do something that comes to you naturally and helps you advance, not something that doesn’t fit your personality.

 – Identify your strengths as well as your weaknesses.

-– Aim for being right at what you are doing, even if you have to take help for being right.
+– Aim to be right at what you are doing, even if you must take help.

 – The art of being good at approximations is insufficiently valued in the current education system, but it impedes conceptual thinking.